Son of the Mask: Filming

 Principal photography began on November 24, 2003 and wrapped on April 3, 2004.
 The film had a budget of $84-100 million, and was primarily shot at Fox Studios Australia in Sydney.
+Additional on-location shots were filmed in various suburbs: Woolloomooloo, Leichhardt, Burwood and the Northern Beaches and Sydney Eye Hospital.
+The façade of Tim Avery’s home was purpose built on the tennis courts at Appian Way in Burwood and the party scene was filmed at Wellings estate.
 Kennedy stated that filming was exhausting, primarily due to the Falconer twins and Bear the dog's constant maintenance.
-This combined with the heavy deadline and constant onset rewrites made it difficult to determine how the film would turn out.
+This combined with the heavy deadline and constant on-set rewrites made it difficult to determine how the film would turn out.
 Its delayed filming caused its distributor New Line to delay its potential Summer 2004 release to an October 15, 2004 release and then eventually delaying it to February 18, 2005.

 Post-production

 Industrial Light & Magic (ILM) and Tippett Studio created the visual effects.
 In contrast to the first film, which was inspired by the works of Tex Avery, and comparing the live-action animation-hybrid techniques of both Who Framed Roger Rabbit and Space Jam, the animators for Son of the Mask drew from the style of Chuck Jones.
 ILM shared technology it developed for the computer-generated infant in Lemony Snicket's A Series of Unfortunate Events.
 Kurtz & Friends provided digital paint for the 2D animation segments.

-The original cut was roughly two hours long and only went through minor changes before getting screened for executives.
+The original cut was roughly two hours long and went through minor changes before getting screened for executives.
 Kennedy claimed that this version was much more accessible and had "scope and tones"; praising Guterman's attention to detail.
 However, the film was deemed "not funny" and was demanded to have thirty-eight minutes cut from the film.
 This resulted in what Kennedy described as an "ADHD clusterfuck" with numerous VFX-based scenes added that focused on Alvey and Otis.